2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

 Paycor offers a range of pricing plans based on the size of the business and the specific features required.
 Pricing is customized for each business, so businesses must contact Paycor for a quote.
 However, the platform's pricing generally starts at $99 per month for the basic HR package, which includes HR management, time and attendance tracking, and reporting tools.
 The platform's higher-tiered plans, which include additional features such as payroll and benefits administration, are priced accordingly.
 Paycor also offers a free trial for new customers.

+### C﻿ustomer Feedback

+* "Paycor has helped us streamline our HR processes, from onboarding to payroll management."
+* "Paycor has a great customer service team, and the platform is user-friendly, making it easy to use and navigate."

 ## 8. Paychex Flex